Archive-42/redux-docs/md-docs/basic-reducer-structure.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Notice that this simple function fulfills all the basic requirements.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Notice that this simple function fulfills all the basic requirements.
 It returns a default value if none exists, initializing the store; it determines what sort of update needs to be done based on the type of the action, and returns new values; and it returns the previous state if no work needs to be done.

 There are some simple tweaks that can be made to this reducer.
 First, repeated `if`/`else` statements quickly grow tiresome, so it's very common to use `switch` statements instead.
 Second, we can use ES6's default parameter values to handle the initial "no existing data" case.
 With those changes, the reducer would look like: